FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Orchestra has several ways to specify when a field value is valid.
 One is to set a field’s type to a code set that lists all valid values.
-Another is to set a valid range using attributes minInclusive and maxInclusive.
+Another is to set a valid range using attributes `minInclusive` and `maxInclusive`.

 More complex rules can be written under a `<fieldRef>` that reference the values of other fields or the state variables of actors.
 Rules can